JoelVO/generating_avatar_with_Stable_Diffusion/README.md

 As we all know, Stable diffusion begins with a random noise patch Gaussianly distributed and it's through several loops in which the text encoding works as a conditional diffusion that we get the image we're looking for.
 Knowing this, the first thing we would be tempted to do is to take our input photo, encode it and use it as the noise patch, but sadly this won't work because the network is expecting the patch to have a Gaussian distribution, which is very different form the distribution an usual picture would have.

-Thus, we want to build a patch out of our input such that its distribution is similar to that of a $\mathcal{N}(0,1)$, but which still has some information of the original photo, so we are not just getting whatever randomly generated image and one of the most natural ways to do it is to generate a $g\sim\mathcal{N}$ and if $f$ is our original photo, then pick $\alpha \in (0,1)$ and take $\alpha g + (1-\alpha)f$ as the vector we are looking for, where we will choose $\alpha$ such that Stable diffusion still recognizes the input as Gaussian, but which produces reasonable outcomes.
+Thus, we want to build a patch out of our input such that its distribution is similar to that of a $\mathcal{N}(0,1)$, but which still has some information of the original photo, so we are not just getting whatever randomly generated image and one of the most natural ways to do it is to generate a $g\sim\mathcal{N}(0,1)$ and with $f$ being our original photo, then pick $\alpha \in (0,1)$ and take $\alpha g + (1-\alpha)f$ as the vector we are looking for, where we will choose $\alpha$ such that Stable diffusion still recognizes the input as Gaussian, but which produces reasonable outcomes.

-This may be anticlimatic at first sight, but it's actually deeper than it looks like.
-Yes, at the end of the day it is just an interpolation, but since our previously discussed $\Omega$ is compact, this interpolation is a constant velocity curve between the distribution $I$ and $\mathcal{N}(0,1)$ in the space of probability distributions with the $p$-Wasserstein distance as metric operator and thus, not only the trajectory we're following by changing $\alpha$ is the optimal transport path between the distributions in question but also we are connectign them by a geodesic, both statements assuring us that this simple interpolation is acutally the best option we have in this scenario.
+This may be anticlimatic at first sight, but it's actually deeper than it looks.
+Yes, at the end of the day it's just an interpolation, but since our previously discussed $\Omega$ is compact and convex, this interpolation is a constant velocity curve between the distribution $I$ and $\mathcal{N}(0,1)$ in the space of probability distributions with the $p$-Wasserstein distance as metric operator (as long as $p >1$) and thus, not only the trajectory we're following by changing $\alpha$ is the optimal transport path between the distributions in question but we're also connecting them by a geodesic, both statements assuring us that this simple interpolation is acutally the best option we have in this scenario.

 ## Editing my photo

 Finally I got to the point in which I edit my own picture.
-So what I will do is take one photo of me as a child, send it to the latent space, make the interpolation for its distribution to be closer to a Gaussian one, compute vectors to make me older, to wear glasses and to make skin darker because as you may have noticed in the examples above, this network has the tendency to generate people of lighter skin and apply them in the patch I obtained to get a photo to put on my cv.
-As I mentioned before, the goal of this work ain't producing an avatar identical to me, but to proof I can modify my photo in order for it to still be a realisitc photo someone would put on their cv.
+What I will do is take one photo of me as a child, send it to the latent space, make the interpolation for its distribution to be closer to a Gaussian one, compute vectors to make me older, to wear glasses and to make my skin darker (this last one because as you may have noticed in the examples above, this network has the tendency to generate people of lighter skin) and apply them in the patch I obtained to get a photo to put on my cv.
+As I mentioned before, the goal of this work ain't producing an avatar identical to me, but to proof I can repurpose this architectures to modify my photo in order for it to still be a realisitc picture someone would put on their cv.

-So one photo I liked, not just because of the content but because my face appears clearly, was one they took at the hospital when I sister was born.
-You can see the original photo and the copping below.
+One photo I liked, not just because of the content but because my face appears clearly, was one they took at the hospital when I sister was born.
+You can see the original photo and the copping I kept below.

 | Original photo  | Cropped photo |
 | ------------- | ------------- |